nwoeanhinnogaehr/412-W19-G5-public/Competition_2_Report.md

 the turtlebot asummes it has reached a red line and stops accordingly.

 ##### Location 1
 At location 1, we used two differnt implementations to detect how many objects were in front.
 The first one used the data from the laser scanner to run the get_objects() function.
 This function takes the laserscanner data and returns a list of ranges for each object found that was above the size of 60 units wide.
 The second implementation used the detect(image, color, cutoff=7000) function from the shape_detect library we made which returned the number of red objects that were found from the camera of the turtlebot.
-Though we found some inconsistances in both implementations, we decided to used the color detection implemtation for the competition.
+Though we found some inconsistances in both implementations, we decided to used the color detection implementation for the competition.
 ##### Location 2

 ##### Location 3

 ### State Diagram

+Our package uses Smach to base our robots behavior off a state machine.
+Run `rosrun smach_viewer smach_viewer.py` while the robot is running to get a live view of the state diagram as shown below

 ![ui_v1.0](https://github.com/nwoeanhinnogaehr/412-W19-G5-public/blob/master/media/smach.png?raw=true)